 pylint

-pylint is a static code analysis tool that helps identify programming errors, coding standard violations, and potential bugs in Python code.
-It analyzes source code without actually running it to find issues ranging from basic syntax errors to complex design problems.
+pylint is a static code analysis tool that identifies programming errors, coding standard violations, and potential bugs in Python code.
+It analyzes source code without running it to find issues from basic syntax errors to complex design problems.

 Key Features